 Featured pic is of Shaun the Sheep from Aardman.

 This is not for the folks who can fall asleep ‘anywhere’.
 It’s for those of us who lay awake, counting sheep.
-Even those not Shaun.
+Even those who are not Shaun.

 Pee before bed, and get back up to go if the bladder calls.
 Holding it will actually make being cold worse.
 Look it up, there’s science behind it.